 Get creative and add something fresh — lemon, lime, mint, basil, cucumber or berries — to your drink.
 Citrus, herbs, and fruits make liquor and wine taste amazing without adding extra calories or sugar.

 Always fill up on food before filling up on alcohol.
 Drinking on an empty stomach makes you feel intoxicated more quickly and that intoxication often leads to more drinking or mindless eating.
 Consume a healthy breakfast, lunch, and dinner from your 8fit meal plan before a night out to slow the absorption of alcohol and encourage drinking in moderation.

 Our favorite low-calorie alcoholic drinks

 There are a few drinks we reach for during a night out.
-Try one of our favorites this New Year’s Eve and keep these tips in mind all year long.
+Try one of our favorites next time you’re celebrating.

-- Champagne: The typical New Year’s Eve alcoholic drink is also a low-calorie one.
+Champagne: The typical New Year’s Eve alcoholic drink or wedding beverage is also a low-calorie one.
 A glass of champagne typically has about 90 calories.
 Ingredients: Bubbly, sparkling champagne.

-- Cucumber gin martini: This refreshing alcoholic drink brings a little summer to cold, dark winter and only clocks in at 100 calories.
+Cucumber gin martin: This refreshing alcoholic drink brings a little summer to cold, dark winter and only clocks in at 100 calories.
 Ingredients: 1 shot of gin, fresh cucumber slices, 1 tsp agave (or cane sugar), a touch of lemon juice and crushed ice.

-Enjoy alcohol in moderation and have a happy, healthy New Year’s Eve.
+Enjoy alcohol in moderation and have a happy, healthy holiday, wedding, graduation, birthday – all of it.